 Before closing on a fixer-upper, consider a specialized home inspection for a detailed report on the house.
 Here’s what to consider getting done, in addition to a standard home inspection:

-- Thermal imaging: With thermal imaging, a home inspector uses infrared light technology to identify potential issues that might not be apparent to the naked eye.
+- With thermal imaging, a home inspector uses infrared light technology to identify potential issues that might not be apparent to the naked eye.
 This includes heat loss and air leakage, insufficient insulation, moisture damage and abnormal electrical components.

 There are additional services your home inspector might offer, as well, so speak with a reputable professional to see if you might need more specialized inspections.